-Every business owner and manager knows first-hand how truly hard it is to find the right employees.
-Once you find a good one, you want to do everything possible to keep them because finding new employees takes considerable time, resources, and effort.
+Every business owner and manager knows first-hand how hard it is to find the right employees.
+Once you find a good one, you want to do everything possible to retain them because finding new employees takes considerable time, resources, and effort.

-One of the top reasons employees quit is because of scheduling issues, and understandably so.
-It can be stressful enough as it is juggling home life and work-life when you have a good schedule, let alone when you do not.
+One of the top reasons staff members quit is because of irregular work schedules, and understandably so.
+It can be stressful enough juggling home life and work-life balance when you have a good schedule, let alone when you do not.

-On the opposite side of the spectrum, cloud based employee scheduling software is one of the things that most managers and business owners dread, especially if it is in a larger company.
-There are so many moving parts to workforce management, and trying to migrate from one system to another is time-consuming, especially if you have to revert back by the end.
+On the opposite side of the spectrum, cloud-based employee scheduling software is one of the things that most managers and business owners dread, especially if it is in a larger company.
+There are a lot of moving parts to workforce management, and trying to migrate from one system to another is time-consuming, especially if you have to revert back by the end.

-However, this is one issue that management cannot afford to just ignore and hope for the best.
-For any business to run effectively and profitably, a well-managed schedule is absolutely vital.
+Unfortunately, this is also one issue that management can’t afford to just ignore and hope for the best.
+For any business to run effectively and profitably, a well-managed employee shift schedule is absolutely vital.

-Keeping your employees happy with their schedules while also running your business effectively can be a juggling act, but it can be done.
+Bottom line: keeping your employees happy with their schedules while also running your business effectively is a juggling act, but it can be done.
 Using management software instead of manual scheduling can streamline the scheduling process – making staff scheduling easy, efficient, and less costly.

 Problem: No Official Schedule

 A business’s scheduling needs can vary over the years as the business evolves or grows.
 While a hand-written schedule on a notecard may have been sufficient for a brand-new business with two employees, it is no longer adequate now that the business has fifty employees and multiple departments and has to dodge scheduling conflicts.

 Solution: Use Scheduling Software